SerCeMan/firewalker/README.md

 See more [examples](https://github.com/SerCeMan/firewalker/blob/master/test/firewall.tests.ts).

-And for integration testsing see some of the [ruleset examples](https://github.com/SerCeMan/firewalker/blob/master/test/ruleset.tests.ts)
+And for integration testing see some of the [ruleset examples](https://github.com/SerCeMan/firewalker/blob/master/test/ruleset.tests.ts)

 ## Motivation